"Akita Kanto Festival" Glittering Rice Plants in the Night Sky

 Akita Prefecture is located in northeastern Japan alongside the Sea of Japan, and is known for its unique peninsula shaped like a nose.
 The Akita Kanto Festival is one of the three biggest festivals in the Tohoku region of Japan, and is known as the festival of glittering rice plants in the night sky.

-and the performers called "sashi-te" will balance these lanterns on the palms of their hands, forehead, shoulder, hip, showing all sorts of tricks to the audience.
-Theses performers are said to have been perfecting their balancing skills on a daily basis since kindergarten.
+The festival features 46 poles holding paper lanterns, called sao-to lanterns, and these represent rice plants.
+Each weighs 50kg, and they can be up to 12m high. the performers, called sashi-te, will balance these lanterns on the palms of their hands, forehead, shoulder, and hips, showing all sorts of tricks to the audience.
+This requires a very particular balance, and is said to be 40 percent strength and 60 percent technique.
+Many if not most of the performers work on perfecting their balancing skills on a daily basis since kindergarten.

 Akita Kanto Festival